juanitogan/p8-programming-fonts/README.md

 ![PICO-8 DejaVu font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/P8DejaVuOEM.png)
 <br>![PICO-8 DejaVu font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/P8DejaVuMonoOEM.png)

 DejaVu Sans Mono is a pretty nice programming font.
-Maybe not the greatest... but its [open-source-ity-ness](https://dejavu-fonts.github.io/License.html) (new word) made it a good candidate for inclusion in this collection.
+Maybe not the greatest... but its [open-source-ity-ness](https://dejavu-fonts.github.io/License.html) (new word) made it a good TTF candidate for inclusion in this collection.
 (The FontForge source files are also found in this repo.)

 * TrueType fonts:
   * **PICO-8 DejaVu**